tcotten-scrypted/autonomous-virtual-beings/code/fl/README.md

 - Number of Layers: 2
 - Head Dimension: 2
 - Context Window: 64 tokens
-- Embedding: Rotary Positional Embedding (RoPE)
+- Embedding: Rotary Positional Embedding (RoPE) across Q, K, and V (yes, I know the latter is unusual)

 See the architecture diagrams in `docs/` for detailed visualization.